Best & Worst Honda Pilot Years

 2017

 “Neutral Years” are the middle-of-the-road performers.
 They won’t blow your socks off, but they won’t let you down either.
-Just solid, dependable transportation.
+Just reliable, trustworthy transportation.

-Keep in mind, a high number of NHTSA recalls can knock a vehicle down a peg or two in the reliability department.
+Keep in mind, a substantial number of NHTSA recalls can knock a vehicle down a peg or two in the reliability department.

-Let’s dive into each generation and see which years shine and which ones… well, not so much.
+Let’s plunge into each generation and see which years shine and which ones… well, not so much.

 Best & Worst Years for Honda Pilot 1st Generation (2003-2008)